kheller18/data-structures-algorithms/questions/Python.md

           print(obj1.a_name)
           obj1.display_names()
           ```
-        + Multiple Inheritance: This is achieved when one child class derives members from more than one parent class.
+        + `Multiple Inheritance`: This is achieved when one child class derives members from more than one parent class.
 All features of parent classes are inherited in the child class.
           ![multiple inheritance](../images/python/multiple_inheritance.png)
           ```
           # Parent class1